NC Hemp Law 2026: What Changes November 12 (And What Doesn't)

 The FDA must publish guidance.
 Within 90 days of enactment (by approximately February 2026), the FDA was required to publish lists of naturally occurring cannabinoids, THC-class cannabinoids, and cannabinoids with THC-like effects.

 There's one potential lifeline.
 Rep. Jim Baird (R-IN) introduced the Hemp Planting Predictability Act (H.R.
-7010), which would extend the effective date from November 2026 to November 2028 — giving the industry three years instead of one (Congress.gov).
-As of February 2026, it hasn't passed.
+7010), which would extend the effective date from November 2026 to November 2028, giving the industry three years instead of one (Congress.gov).
+As of May 2026, it hasn't passed.

 Important nuance for NC: Even after the federal ban takes effect, North Carolina's state law does not itself criminalize these products.
 SB 455 remains on the books.
-This creates a potential federal-state conflict similar to marijuana legalization in other states — products could be illegal federally but not under NC state law.
+This creates a potential federal-state conflict similar to marijuana legalization in other states, products could be illegal federally but not under NC state law.
 How enforcement plays out remains unclear.

 Cannabinoid Bans